|Julie Seated with Hands Clasped

 Clothing can also link a drawing to a culture or a time and

 place.
-If you are interested in drawings from the past, or for the future,
+If you are interested in drawings from the past with a more historical bent, or for the future,

 body position of a figure drawing are really what will make it successful and